youtous/destr0yer-build/README.md

 - **the-swarm** : this play setup a Docker Swarm network using several nodes.
 It use TLS for communications between nodes (requires CA setup).
 Use it for Docker infrastructures.

-- First configuration a new hosts: `ansible-playbook -i hosts/destr0yers.yml  destr0yers.yml --vault-password-file ./.vault_password --tag="new-systems"`
-- Launch the recipe using: `ansible-playbook -i hosts/destr0yers.yml destr0yers.yml --vault-password-file ./.vault_password`
 - Edit secrets using : `env EDITOR=vim ansible-vault edit secret_vars/all.yml --vault-password-file ./.vault_password`

+#### Deployment of a new node
+1. First configuration a new hosts: `ansible-playbook -i hosts/destr0yers.yml  destr0yers.yml --vault-password-file ./.vault_password --tag="new-systems"`
+2. Launch the recipe using: `ansible-playbook -i hosts/destr0yers.yml destr0yers.yml --vault-password-file ./.vault_password`
-- Launch the docker recipe using: `ansible-playbook -i hosts/swarm-nodes.yml the-swarm.yml --vault-password-file ./.vault_password`
+3. Launch the docker recipe using: `ansible-playbook -i hosts/swarm-nodes.yml the-swarm.yml --vault-password-file ./.vault_password`

 ### Save `secrets` and `certs`
 Using `make` and the **Makefile** you can easily save secrets and certs in a safe place.
 For instance a private _Nextcloud_.
 - `make push` - save secrets and certs